polkadot-developers/knowledgebase/current/runtime/storage.md

 perform this same task within the module itself (this gives you access to the module's private functions).
 Like `config`, the `build` extension accepts a single parameter, but in this case the parameter is always required and must be a closure, which is essentially a function.
-The `build` closure will be invoked with a single parameter whose type will be the module's `GenesisConfig` type (this gives you easy access to all the attributes of the `GenesisConfig` type).
-You may use the `build` extension along with the `config` extension for a single storage item; in this case, the module's `GenesisConfig` type will have an attribute that corresponds to what was set using `config` whose value will be set in the chain specification, but it will be the value returned by the `build` closure that will be used to set the storage item's genesis value.
+The `build` closure will be invoked with a single parameter whose type will be the pallet's `GenesisConfig` type (this gives you easy access to all the attributes of the `GenesisConfig` type).
+You may use the `build` extension along with the `config` extension for a single storage item; in this case, the pallet's `GenesisConfig` type will have an attribute that corresponds to what was set using `config` whose value will be set in the chain specification, but it will be the value returned by the `build` closure that will be used to set the storage item's genesis value.